thebearingedge/pg-lit/README.md

 ### `pgLit(poolConfig) -> PgLit`

-Instantiates a [`pg.Pool`](https://node-postgres.com/api/pool) and wraps it in the template tag interface.
+Instantiates a [`pg.Pool`](https://node-postgres.com/api/pool) and wraps it in a template tag interface.

 ```js
 import { pgLit } from 'pg-lit'